Data-backed planning intelligence · 3,780,000+ decisions analysed across England

 More Canterbury planning data

-Methodology: Based on 227 planning decisions classified as loft conversions in Canterbury, January 2020 to present.
+Methodology: Based on 233 planning decisions classified as loft conversions in Canterbury, January 2020 to August 2026.
 Classification uses keyword matching against proposal descriptions (matching generate_site_data.py rules).
 A single application may appear in multiple categories.
 Approval rate = approved / (approved + refused).
 Pending, withdrawn and invalid applications excluded.
 Data from Canterbury Council's public planning portal.
 Full methodology →

 Check planning approval patterns in Canterbury — Free